eMerzh/feedlog/README.md

 ## Todo

-- [ ] Fix refresh and format of Past Feeding
 - [ ] Fix counter start
 - [ ] limit card of days number (more button or infinite scroll)